cjmagana/LeafSim/README.md

 DetectorConstrunction is where we build the world box that holds the physics, detectors, tungsten plates, etc.

 Script_Leaf_Analysis is where we analyze the data, utilizing ROOT, after the simulation is done.
-This produces the histograms TotalWaterEnergy and WaterHitDet listed below or in the 'Images' Folder.
+This produces the histograms TotalWaterEnergy and WaterHitDet listed below.

 Some of the pictures below are visual representations of the simulations created by Geant4.